rilex001/rilex001/README.md

 ### Hi there, I'm Nikola  👋

-## I'm Full stack javascript Developer, and computer science student!
+## Javascript Developer, and computer science student!
 - 🌱 I’m currently learning React Native
 - 👯 I’m looking to collaborate with other developer
-- 🥅 2021 Goals: Complete  Project
+- 🥅 2022 Goals: Complete  Project
 - ⚡ Fun fact: I love to mountain climbing and running

 ### Connect with me: